Panagiotis3149/tfhappenedtomywindowsten/README.md

-# tfhappenedtomywindows
+# tfhappenedtomywindowsten

-The memz Force-Bsod feature but as its own file and coded in a way that windows will freeze really hard, resulting in an unstable system
+A badly implemented force bsod feature that freezes

 # TESTED ON WINDOWS 10 ONLY